-Building consent Prior to issue of the code compliance certificate Certificate of acceptance At issue of the certificate of acceptance consent for Prior to release of the certificate under section 224(c) of the RMA for each stage 20th of the following month (after the issue of the invoice) unless Council agree to different payment timing for large scale multi-stage developments Service connection At issue of the connection approval
+Building consent Prior to issue of the code compliance certificate Certificate of acceptance At issue of the certificate of acceptance Resource consent for Prior to release of the certificate under section 224(c) of the RMA for each subdivision stage Resource 20th of the following month (after the issue of the invoice) unless Council consent agree to different payment timing for large scale multi-stage (other) developments.
+For retirement village developments, prior to issue of code compliance certificates for each stage.
+Service At issue of the connection approval connection At 1930e of the confidential approval

-- 35. On-time payment is important because, until the development contributions have been paid in full, Council may: - prevent the commencement of a resource consent - withhold a certificate under section 224(c) of the RMA - withhold a code compliance certificate under section 95 of the Building Act 2004 - withhold a service connection to the development - withhold a certificate of acceptance under section 99 of the Building Act 2004.

-36. Where invoices remain unpaid beyond the payment terms set out in the policy, Council will start debt collection proceedings, which may involve the use of a credit recovery agent.
+- 37. On-time payment is important because, until the development contributions have been paid in full, Council may: - prevent the commencement of a resource consent - withhold a certificate under section 224(c) of the RMA - withhold a code compliance certificate under section 95 of the Building Act 2004 - withhold a service connection to the development - withhold a certificate of acceptance under section 99 of the Building Act 2004. - 38.
+Where invoices remain unpaid beyond the payment terms set out in the policy, Council will start debt collection proceedings, which may involve the use of a credit recovery agent.
 Council may also register the development contribution under the Land Transfer Act 2017, as a charge on the title of the land in respect of which the development contribution was required.